taskcluster/taskcluster-rfcs/rfcs/0116-artifact-service.md

 This service has at least one copy of each stored file.
 Any copies above

-Delete all copies of the named Artifact if using first endpoint.
+Delete all stored copies of the named object if using first endpoint.
 The second endpoint would attempt delete all of the cached copies in the various locations.
+The cached copies are those copies which are created in other regions or services to provide more local copies of each object.
 This cache purging must return a `202 Accepted` response and not `200/204` due to the nature of how caches work in the real world.

 ### Retreival